chr1shr/vdropimpact/README.md

 - **t_perf.pl** – This script can be run on the terminal output of a simulation that was run with the `mr_time_output` option that created machine-readable timing information.
-The script prints statistics about the time taken in different parts of the code, similar to Table XYZZY in Appendix XYZZY.
+The script prints statistics about the time taken in different parts of the code, similar to Table 4 in Appendix B.

 - **sims/create_cfg.pl** – In the paper, many sweeps of simulations were performed using ranges of different viscosities.
 This script can be used